-Management Questions Management Hypotheses Implementation Year 8 (2020) Status Juvenile Coho Salmon were distributed between the mainstem and spawning channels.
+Management Questions Management Hypotheses Implementation Year 9 (2021) Status , , , , , , , , , , , , , , , , , , , Juvenile Coho Salmon were distributed between the mainstem and spawning channels.
 Limited recapture data suggested juvenile Coho Salmon exhibit high site fidelity.
 Juveniles typically migrated at age 1 with some remaining for a second year.
 Initial analyses suggested that rearing location and year (related to flow and habitat conditions) significantly affected the body condition of Coho Salmon fry.
 Juvenile Chinook Salmon primarily used mainstem habitats near the Fraser River confluence.
 Juveniles spent up to 2 years rearing in the Seton River prior to migrating.
 DNA analyses found that approximately half of captured juvenile Chinook Salmon originated from upstream Fraser River populations (though not Bridge River).
-Understandably given the variety of populations, initial analyses indicated that growth was not statistically related to conditions in the Seton River.
+Understandably, given the variety of populations, initial analyses indicated that growth was not statistically related to conditions in the Seton River.
 All target species appeared to spawn in the Seton River (primarily in Reach 1) and spawning channels.
-Pink Salmon were the most abundant of the Pacific salmon (n \approx 1,800 to 9,000 adults).
+Pink Salmon were the most abundant of the Pacific salmon (n ≈ 1,800 to 9,000 adults).
 The Big Bar slide created a migration barrier on the Fraser River and increased straying rates of salmon in 2019 and 2020.
-Adult Coho and Chinook Salmon abundance were generally low in other years (n \approx 30 to 110 Coho Salmon; n \approx 0 to 5 Chinook Salmon).
-Based on resistivity counter data, abundance of steelhead that passed the Seton Dam (presumably to spawn in upstream habitats) were 17 and 25 fish in
+Adult Coho and Chinook Salmon abundance were generally low in other years (n ≈ 30 to 110 Coho Salmon; n ≈ 0 to 5 Chinook Salmon).
+Observed counts in 2021 were similar to those observed prior to the Big Bar slide.
+Based on resistivity counter data, abundance of steelhead that passed the Seton

-Management Questions Management Hypotheses Implementation Year 8 (2020) Status 2020 and 2019, respectively; the effect of the Big Bar slide on steelhead is unknown.
-2: How does the proposed Seton hydrograph influence the hydraulic condition of juvenile fish rearing habitats downstream of Seton Dam?
-H1: The amount of hydraulic habitat that can be inhabited by juvenile fish is independent of discharge from Seton Dam.
-H{1A}: Juvenile standing crop biomass per unit area is inversely related to flow velocity.
-H{1B}: Juvenile standing crop biomass per unit area is independent of flow depth.
-H{1C}: Juvenile standing crop biomass per unit area is independent of both flow velocity and depth.
-River-wide habitat suitability surveys demonstrated that rearing habitat for Rainbow Trout (fry and parr), Coho and Chinook Salmon was inversely related to flow releases from the Seton Dam; the amount of suitable habitat generally decreased as flow releases increased from 12 to 60 m 3 /s.
-At flow releases above the WUP target maximum, habitat suitability was initially buffered by newly flooded side-channels; however, overall gains in habitat suitability were lost once flows were ≥ 100 m 3 /s.
-Current data support the rejection of H 1 , though only partial datasets were available at 40 and ≥100 m 3 /s flows.
-Completing the habitat suitability surveys at these flows is recommended.
+Management Questions Management Hypotheses Implementation Year 9 (2021) Status 2: How does the proposed Seton hydrograph influence the hydraulic condition of juvenile fish rearing habitats downstream of Seton Dam?
+Management Hypotheses H 1 : The amount of hydraulic habitat that can be inhabited by juvenile fish is independent of discharge from Seton Dam.
+H {1A} : Juvenile standing crop biomass per unit area is inversely related to flow velocity.
+H {1B} : Juvenile standing crop Dam (presumably to spawn in upstream habitats) were 30, 17, 25 fish in 2021, 2020 and 2019, respectively; the effect of the Big Bar slide on steelhead is unknown.
+River-wide habitat suitability surveys demonstrated that rearing habitat for Rainbow Trout (fry and parr), Coho and Chinook Salmon was inversely related to flow releases from the Seton Dam; the amount of suitable habitat generally decreased as flow releases increased from 12 to 60 m3/s, however increases between 25 and 40 m3/s have been observed but are lost again between 40 and 60 m3/s.
+At flow releases above the WUP target maximum, habitat suitability was initially buffered by newly flooded side-channels; however, overall gains in habitat suitability were lost once flows were ≥ 100 m3/s.
+Current data biomass per unit area is independent of flow depth.
+H {1C} : Juvenile standing crop biomass per unit area is independent of both flow velocity and depth. support the rejection of H 1 , though only partial datasets were available above 100 m 3 /s flows.
+Completing habitat suitability surveys at these flows is recommended.